Salmandabbakuti/superfluid-stream-gated-discord-server/README.md

 3. Replace `.env.example` with `.env` and fill in the environment variables.

+4. Install dependencies by running `npm install` in the root directory

+5. Sync the local schema to database by running `npx prisma db push` in the root directory

-4. Deploy slash commands by running `npm run commands:deploy` in the root directory
+6. Deploy slash commands by running `npm run commands:deploy` in the root directory

-5. Start the bot by running `npm start` in the root directory
+7. Start the bot by running `npm start` in the root directory

-6. Test the bot by typing `/verify` in the `#start-here` channel.
+8. Test the bot by typing `/verify` in the `#start-here` channel.

-7. If the bot is working correctly, you should see the `streamer` role being assigned to users(ofcourse only if they stream required amount) and the `#superfluid-exclusive` channel being unlocked.
+9. If the bot is working correctly, you should see the `streamer` role being assigned to users(ofcourse only if they stream required amount) upon verifying wallet and the `#superfluid-exclusive` channel being unlocked.

 ### Troubleshooting